Your business is doing great locally, and now you are planning to take it one step further into new global markets.

 - Regression Testing: Verifying that localization changes have not impacted the functionality of the software that was working correctly in the source language version.

-Internationalization vs. Localization vs Globalization in A Nutshell
+Localization vs. Internationalization vs. Globalization in a Nutshell

 A Checklist for Effective Localization And